jgravelle/AutoGroq/AutoGroq.md

                 '''

-def get_moderator_prompt(discussion_history, goal, last_comment, last_speaker,team_members_str):
+def get_moderator_prompt(discussion_history, goal, last_comment, last_speaker, team_members_str, current_deliverable, current_phase):
     return f"""
         This agent is our Moderator Bot.
-It's goal is to mediate the conversation between a team of AI agents in a manner that persuades them to act in the most expeditious and thorough manner to accomplish their goal.
+Its goal is to mediate the conversation between a team of AI agents in a manner that persuades them to act in the most expeditious and thorough manner to accomplish their goal.
         This will entail considering the user's stated goal, the conversation thus far, the descriptions of all the available agent/experts in the current team, the last speaker, and their remark.
-        Based upon a holistic analysis of all the facts at hand, use logic and reasoning to decide who should speak next.
+        Based upon a holistic analysis of all the facts at hand, use logic and reasoning to decide which team member should speak next.
-        Then draft a prompt directed at that agent that persuades them to act in the most expeditious and thorough manner toward helping this team of agents accomplish their goal.\n\nTheir goal is: {goal}.\nThe last speaker was {last_speaker}, who said:
+        Then draft a prompt directed at that agent that persuades them to act in the most expeditious and thorough manner toward helping this team of agents accomplish their goal.

+        Their overall goal is: {goal}.
+        The current deliverable they're working on is: {current_deliverable}
+        The current implementation phase is: {current_phase}
+        The last speaker was {last_speaker}, who said: {last_comment}

+        Here is the current conversational discussion history: {discussion_history}

+        And here are the team members and their descriptions:
+        {team_members_str}

+        IMPORTANT: Your response must start with "To [Agent Name]:", where [Agent Name] is one of the valid team members listed above.
+Do not address tools or non-existent team members.

-        {last_comment}\nHere is the current conversational discussion history: {discussion_history}\n And here are the team members and their descriptions:\n{team_members_str}\n\n This agent's response should be JUST the requested prompt addressed to the next agent, and should not contain any introduction, narrative, or any other superfluous text whatsoever.
+        This agent's response should be JUST the requested prompt addressed to the next agent, and should not contain any introduction, narrative, or any other superfluous text whatsoever.

+        If you believe the current phase of the deliverable has been satisfactorily completed, include the exact phrase "PHASE_COMPLETED" at the beginning of your response, followed by your usual prompt to the next agent focusing on the next phase or deliverable.

+        Remember, we are now in the {current_phase} phase.
+The agents should focus on actually implementing, coding, testing, or deploying the solutions as appropriate for the current phase, not just planning.
     """